Logo

 Title: PRR 642, MP-54ES, c.
 1967

 Description: Myers.
 Here is a duplicate 35mm color slide of a photo by William J. Myers.
-Shown here (R to L) are Pennsylvania Railroad #642 and another unit whose road number is not recorded.
-Both are MP-54E5 commuter cars.
+Shown here (R to L) is Pennsylvania Railroad #642 and another unit whose road number is not recorded.
+Both are MP-54E5 electrified commuter cars.
 The exact date and the location are not recorded.
 This photo comes from a color slide set entitled "Electrified Operations On The Pennsy" that's produced and distributed by Blackhawk Films of Davenport, Iowa (791-4).

 Photo Date: 8/15/1967 Upload Date: 2/13/2022 1:01:50 PM